theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/sap-access-with-xtract-universal-and-powershell.md

 XURun-Parallel2 -XUCmd $XUCmd -XUServer $XUServer -XUPort $XUPort -XUExtractions $XUExtractions -XUParameters $XUParamters -ThrottleLimit $ThrottleLimit
 ```

-### How to get a list of defined extractions
+### Get a List of Defined Extractions

 {{ productName }} offers an HTTP API to access the defined extractions, their metadata and log, the server log and further information.

-The following function gets the list of extractions from the repository.
+The following function queries the list of extractions from the repository.
 The output will have the following format for each extraction.

 *Name : BWCubeFIGL*<br>
 *Type : BWCube*<br>